William J. Winter

 William Joseph Winter (born May 20, 1930) is an American prelate of the Roman Catholic Church who served as an auxiliary bishop of the Diocese of Pittsburgh in Pennsylvania from 1988 to 2005.

 Biography

 Early life

-Winter was born on 20, 1930, in the Beechview section of Pittsburgh.
+Winter was born on May 20, 1930, in the Beechview section of Pittsburgh.
 He attended St. Catherine of Siena (Beechview) for grade school, and St. Michael High School in Pittsburgh's South Side before entering St. Vincent Seminary in Unity Township, Pennsylvania in 1948.

 Priesthood

 Winter was ordained a priest by Archbishop Martin John O’Connor for the Diocese of Pittsburgh on December 17, 1955.
 After his ordination, Winter briefly served as an assistant pastor at St. Bernard Parish in Mount Lebanon, Pennsylvania.
 He then travelled to Rome to study at the Pontifical Gregorian University, receiving a degree in sacred theology in 1958.

-After returning to Pittsburgh, Winter was assigned as the pastor of Holy Innocents Parish in Sheraden, Pennsylvania, and then St. Philip's Parish in Crafton, Pennsylvania.
+After returning to Pittsburgh from Rome, Winter was assigned as the pastor of Holy Innocents Parish in Sheraden, Pennsylvania, and then St. Philip's Parish in Crafton, Pennsylvania.
 He also served as assistant chancellor and vice-chancellor of the diocese.